Paul-Hi/Mango/doc/Mainpage.md

 ## Features

 * The build runs :D
-* We have some functioning logging and assertion capabilities.
+* Some functioning logging and assertion capabilities.
+* Window creation with glfw is possible.

 ## Requirements